surjithctly/web3forms-docs/how-to-guides/hosting-providers/vercel.md

 ## Step 2: Create HTML Form

 Create a form in your website with our form endpoint inside action attribute.
-Following is a simple example on how it should look like:
+Read more [getting-started/installation](https://docs.web3forms.com/getting-started/installation) Following is a simple example on how it should look like:

 {% tabs %}
 {% tab title="Basic Example" %}